In today’s blog, we’re going to go through why saliva testing is better than blood testing when you want to check your hormones.

 So by actually getting these results, we can pinpoint the imbalances, and once we discover the imbalances we then know what we need to do.
 Because, no doubt, you’ve already tried taking some supplements.
 But you might have found that there haven’t actually done a whole lot.
 This is most probably because you’re using the wrong supplements for your problems.

 If you haven’t done the testing and you haven’t found out what the imbalance is, you’re not going to know what you should be taking.

 So doing a saliva test helps you pinpoint your hormone imbalances so you know exactly what’s right for you.
 You’ll be able to select the specific herbs, vitamins, and minerals you need and create an individualised supplement program.

 You’ll know whether or not you need supplements to lower testosterone, or raise progesterone, or raise estrogen, or balance out cortisol.
 You won’t be guessing anymore.
 Then you’ll start seeing improvements in your acne.

 Whereas, if you don’t do saliva testing, you’ll just keep guessing at what you should take and not get anywhere.

 Knowing what your problem is, knowing what the imbalance is, is critically important, and this is what saliva testing does for you.

-If you’d like more information about how to clear your hormonal acne naturally check out my other blog posts, or the Hormonal Acne page on this site, or you can also subscribe to my YouTube channel Hormonalacnecure, or follow me on Instagram @hormonalacnecure.
+If you’d like more information about how to clear your hormonal acne naturally check out my other blog posts or the Hormonal Acne page, or you can also subscribe to my YouTube channel Hormonalacnecure, or follow me on Instagram @hormonalacnecure.